Buyer’s Remorse Explained: What It Is and Tips for Avoiding It

 Practice Patience

-Sometimes, the main culprit behind buyer’s remorse is impulse buying: If you’d just given yourself a day or two to really think through that purchase, you might have decided you didn’t need it in the first place.
+Sometimes, the main culprit behind buyer’s remorse is impulse buying: If you’d just given yourself a week or two (or, ideally, a month) to really think through that purchase, you might have decided you didn’t need it in the first place.
 By practicing patience and forcing yourself to take time to think through your purchases, you may be less likely to experience buyer’s remorse.

 Try the 30-Day No-Spend Challenge

-After experiencing buyer’s remorse, you may decide you want to take a temporary break from non-essential spending, sometimes known as a no-spend challenge.
-You could start with as little as a week, but extending your no-spend challenge to 30 days will give you a chance to understand how often you make impulse purchases.
-(Be sure to write out a clear list of exceptions to the rule, including regular bills, groceries, and pre-planned one-time expenses such as regular car maintenance.)
+After experiencing buyer’s remorse, you may decide you want to take a temporary break from nonessential spending, sometimes known as a no-spend challenge.
+You could start with as little as a week, but extending your no-spend challenge to 30 days can give you a chance to understand how often you make impulse purchases.

-This exercise can help give you a new perspective on spending and be more mindful with your money going forward.
+This exercise can give you a new perspective on spending and help you become more mindful with your money going forward.

 Ask the Right Questions